Columbus Division of Fire

 The Columbus Division of Fire (CFD) provides fire protection and emergency medical services to Columbus, Ohio.

 The department operates 35 stations; the newest station opened March 2020.
 The stations are divided into seven battalions.
 The Columbus Division of Fire oversees 35 engine companies, 16 ladder companies, 5 rescue companies, and 40 EMS transport vehicles as well as several special units and reserve apparatus.
 It is staffed by a minimum of 292 personnel during daytime hours (first 12 hours) and 331 during nighttime hours (second 12 hours).
 The department also oversees 39 medic companies.
 There are 1,592 uniformed and 70 civilian professionals serving the citizens of Columbus, Ohio.

 The department is accredited by the Committee on Fire Accreditation International, granted in 2007.
 At the time, it was the second-largest fire department with the accreditation.

-The Division of Fire was created in 1822, and was known as the Columbus Fire Department.
+The Division of Fire was created in 1822; at that time it was officially named the Columbus Fire Department.